-PAS-40235P Church Administration and Finance 3

-PAS-4092SP Supervised Ministry Experience 2

-PSY-4083SP Leadership 3

-35 hours
+PAS-4023SP Church Administration and Finance 3 PAS-4081SP Supervised Ministry Experience I 1 PAS-4091SP Supervised Ministry Experience II 1 PSY-4083SP Leadership 3 35 hours TOTAL REQUIRED FOR GRADUATION 78 hours

 Students seeking ordination in the Church of the Nazarene should note that the individual districts have autonomy in determining which courses fulfill the educational requirements and student readiness for ordination.
 In some cases, the District Board of Ministry may require additional coursework before recommending assembly action to graduate the candidate from the Course of Study.